The photographs are thumbnails.

 The main plaza at Palenque lies on flat ground cradled up against dense, jungle-covered hills.
 Away from this plaza, a group of small temples called the Group of The Cross adorns tiny hills.
 The plaza itself consists of the massive Temple of the Inscriptions and the Palace, a large complex of buildings and the four-storied Palace Tower surrounding several courtyards.
 The main area of the site also contains a ball court, a section called the North Group, and a few unnamed structures.

 Deep within the center of the Temple of the Inscriptions is the spectacular tomb of Pakal, one of the most important rulers of Palenque.
 It rests at the bottom of a steep, dimly lit flight of about 75 damp and mossy stairs.
-The actual sarcophagus in which he is buried is a plain, one-piece, solid rectangular mass about 10 by 14 feet and 6 feet thick.
+The actual sarcophagus in which he is buried is a plain, one-piece, solid rectangular mass about 5 by 10 feet square and 4 feet thick.
 The body is laid in a mummy's-coffin shaped hole in the center of this gigantic stone.
 After the body was interred, the cut "lid" was put back in place like a cork, which is flush with the stone's surface.
-When this lid was in place, a massive, flat piece of rock about 18 inches thick and wider on all sides than the burial stone, was laid on top, creating what looks like an enormous table.
+When this lid was in place, a massive, flat piece of rock about 7 by 12 feet in area and 12 inches thick, which is wider on all sides than the burial stone, was laid on top, creating what looks like an enormous table.
 The surface of this table-top-like stone is carved with exquisite, intricate designs.
-The large central design is a bas-relief wherein Pakal is figured with symbols of the afterlife in the Mayan cosmology.
+The large central design is a bas-relief wherein the reborn Pakal is figured with symbols of the afterlife in the Mayan cosmology.
 Around the edges, within a wide border, are glyphs that record events in the life of the king.
 It is the most elaborate I have actually seen yet, and the surface of the carved stone is in near perfect condition.
 This is history in intensely elegant art by consummate artisans.

 Palenque commanded an area stretching miles and miles across a vast coastal plain reaching as far as the Gulf of México.
 Backed by a lip of the moist, fecund Chiapas Mountains, it was a sea of activity for tens of thousands of people and a center of life and death-- another vortex of history, myth and reality.
 To this day, the setting is magnificent and can easily transport you across time, if only you take a moment to imagine.